ushakovegor/rabin_karp/README.md

 # My version of Rabin-Karp algorithm
 ## 1.Description
 The Rabin-Karp algorithm is a string search algorithm that searches for a substring, in the main string using hashing.
-Program return index from which substring starting in the main string or 'Not found' if no substring in the main string
+Program return index from which substring starting in the main string or 'Not found' if no substring in the main string.
 For example:
 1) The main string: ACGCACTGAC
    Substring: ACT